Pakistan heat wave eases after more than 1,150 die

-KARACHI (Reuters) - Sea breezes brought lower temperatures on Friday to ease a heat wave that killed more than 1,150 people around Pakistan’s teeming port city of Karachi during the Muslim fasting month of Ramadan.
+KARACHI, June 26 (Reuters) - Sea breezes brought cooler temperatures on Friday to ease a heat wave that killed more than 1,150 people over a week around Pakistan’s teeming port city of Karachi during the Muslim fasting month of Ramadan.

-Mass funerals were held for 50 unidentified victims on Friday before their bodies were hastily buried.

 The extreme heat of up to 44 degrees Celsius (111 Fahrenheit) - the hottest since 1981 - coincided with power failures and triggered sharp criticism of the government’s response in the city of 20 million people.